Free investment calculators — no signup required

 All calculations pre-tax.
 RD interest is fully taxable; SIP LTCG is taxed at 12.5% only above ₹1.25 lakh.

 Over 20 years, the equity SIP builds nearly double the corpus of an RD with the same monthly discipline.
 The entire difference comes from the 5% gap in annual returns — compounded over 20 years, this gap is enormous.
+When investors ask whether SIP is better than RD for long-term goals, this is the number that settles the debate.

 The Tax Disadvantage of RDs